theryeguy92/theryeguy92/README.md

 # Hello, I'm Ryan Levey
 <a href="https://www.linkedin.com/in/ryan-levey/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a computer science student at Vanderbilt University with over 5-6 years in analytics.
-My spcializations include Machine Learning, A/B testing, along with cyber security and penetration testing.
-Below you will see some of my personal projects, along with my accademic projects.
-I have included writeups of my penetration test, along with the functionality of my projects.
-Feel free to reach out if you have any questions.
+My spcializations include Machine Learning, A/B testing, system design, and I participate in Capture the Flags (CTFs) as a hobby.

+Below you will see both my personal, and accademic projects.

 ## Skills/Projects